-Crime prevention and awareness pamphlets and a variety of informational pamphlets ranging from date rape, personal safety, wellness and other topics are available from the Rhodes State College Student Affairs Office.
-The Safety and Security Department works closely with the Rhodes State College Student Affairs Office concerning matters of general safety.
-For more information on campus safety, wellness and other educational programs available, please contact Student Affairs, Public Service Building, Room 218, (419) 995-8886 or the Security Office, Tech.
-Lab, Room 140B, (419) 995-8078.
+Crime prevention and awareness pamphlets and a variety of informational pamphlets ranging from date rape, personal safety, wellness and other topics are available from the Office of Student Success.
+The Public Safety Department works closely with the Office of Student Success concerning matters of general safety.
+For more information on campus safety, wellness and other educational programs available, please contact the Office of Student Success, Public Service Building, Room 165, (419) 995-8479 or the Public Safety Department, Tech.
+Lab, Room 140, (419) 995-8499.

-Rhodes State College has provided and continues to provide the following educational and crime prevention programs and training to faculty, staff and students: Clery Act, Title IX reporting procedures, Emergency Response training, Self-defense classes (RAD and SAFE), Bystander Intervention, Consent, Process for reporting crimes of Sexual Violence and Sexual Violence Awareness, Run-Hide-Fight.
+During the 2023 and the 2023-2024 academic year, Rhodes State College has provided and continues to provide the following educational and crime prevention programs and training to faculty, staff and students: Clery Act, Campus Security Authority - Clery Reporting, Title IX reporting procedures, Emergency Response training, Alcohol & Drug Awareness, Crime Prevention, Bystander Intervention, Consent, Process for reporting crimes of Sexual Violence and Sexual Violence Awareness, and Run-Hide-Fight.